 Kids love to commemorate special events with a parade.
-The Orange County Heritage Council in Anaheim is hosting its 37th Annual Parade and Cultural Faire in the heart of Historic Downtown Anaheim to celebrate this special month.
-Make that Orange County move and see local schools, singing and dancing troops, local officials and more.
+The Orange County Heritage Council in Anaheim is hosting its 38th Annual Parade and Cultural Faire in the heart of Historic Downtown Anaheim to celebrate this special month.
 The parade is followed by a Cultural Faire with food, music and local vendors to complete the day and wear out your little celebrants (an added bonus).
-The Parade is held this year on February 4, 10 a.m.-4 p.m. rain or shine.
+The Parade is held this year on Sat., Feb.
+4 from 9 a.m.-4 p.m. rain or shine.
 The route is centrally located in the Center Street Promenade.
-Check their website for route details.
+Check out their website for route details.

 Orange County Heritage Council